TheDjangoonian/zip-combiner-tool/README.md

-Add missing files from ZIP B to ZIP A.
+Add missing files from ZIP B, C, and so on to ZIP A.